KryptonWorld/krypton_app/README.md

 * You should know abount keth blockchain first ,it is 100% compatible with Etherem
 * The KryptonWorld app contains a dpp browser ,is is 100% compatible with Metamask, so your dapp can still use web3
 * KryptonWorld app will add a token param after for your dppp url, you can use this token to get more info abount players.
-* You must download KryptonWorld app [KryptonWorld](http://d.kxq.one/) or search KryptonWorld in GooglePl
+* You must download KryptonWorld app [KryptonWorld](http://d.kxq.one/) or search KryptonWorld in GooglePlay
 * You can add your app desc in games.json, your icon should add in icons dir ,then send a pull request
 * We will generate an appsecret for your app
 * you can get userinfo by